shekeb/shekeb.github.io/_posts/2015-11-02-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to Jekyll!ee"
 date:   2015-11-02 19:50:13
-categories: jekyll updateee
+categories: jekyll update
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.